 With a foreword by The Rt Hon Lord Justice Henderson, Inheritance Act Claims text book covers the operation of the Act in circumstances where it is claimed that the dispositions of the deceased’s estate, whether by will or under the law of intestacy, failed to make reasonable financial provision for the claimant and explains the law, practice and procedure.

 The 4th Edition of his textbook is published by Sweet & Maxwell in the Trusts, Wills and Probate Library series.
-The hardback (ISBN: 9780414060814) can be ordered direct from Sweet & Maxwell by clicking this link: email@example.com
+The hardback (ISBN: 9780414060814) can be ordered direct from Sweet & Maxwell by clicking this link: firstname.lastname@example.org.
+The production of a fifth edition for publication in the autumn of 2023 is currently under consideration.

 Private Client: Non-Contentious